- Opening of conference by the President

-- NEC's report to conference, with propositions and amendments
+- National Executive Committee's report to conference, with propositions and amendments

-- Election of incoming Trustees, Appeals Committee and SOC
+- Election of incoming Trustees, Appeals Committee and Standing Orders Committee

 - Close of conference

-The Standing Orders Committee (SOC) for the 1999 rules revision and annual conferences comprises John Gray (chair), Lorraine Dance, Danny Gilfeather*, Wynn Lowes and Kate Walker
+The Standing Orders Committee (SOC) for the 2001 annual conference comprises John Gray (chair), Lorraine Dance, Albey George, Wynn Lowes and Kate Walker

-Standing Orders for the BECTU Rules Revision and Annual Conferences 1999
+Standing Orders for the BECTU Annual Conference 2001

 1 Constitution of the Standing Orders Committee

-(a) The Standing Orders Committee (the "SOC") for the 1999 rules revision and annual conferences shall comprise those members elected at the 1998 conference in accordance with rule 42(a).
+- The Standing Orders Committee (the SOC) for the 2001 annual conference shall comprise those members elected at the 2000 conference (or subsequently) in accordance with rule 42(a).
 The SOC shall elect from among its own members a chair of SOC.

-(b) The members of the SOC shall hold office until the conclusion of the rules revision and annual conferences.
+- The members of the SOC shall hold office until the conclusion of the annual conference.

-(a) The SOC shall be responsible only to the rules revision and annual conferences.
+- The SOC shall be responsible only to the annual conference.

-(a) The SOC shall be responsible for the preparation and submission to conference of the agenda for the meeting and these standing orders for the regulation of the proceedings.
+- The SOC shall be responsible for the preparation and submission to the conference of the agenda for the meeting and these standing orders for the regulation of the proceedings.

-(b) The SOC may combine proposed rule changes, propositions or amendments of similar intention, and invite those submitting them to withdraw them in favour of a composite proposed rule change, proposition or amendment.
+- The SOC may combine propositions or amendments of similar intention, and invite those submitting them to withdraw them in favour of a composite proposition or amendment.

-(c) The SOC shall be responsible for inviting nominations and for the election of the Standing Orders Committee, Appeals Committee and Trustees to take office after the conclusion of conference in accordance with rules 42(a), 26(a) and 3(a) respectively.
+- The SOC shall be responsible for inviting nominations and for the election of the Standing Orders Committee, Appeals Committee and Trustees to take office after the conclusion of the conference in accordance with rules 42(a), 26(a) and 3(a) respectively.